mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 name:     Bakezori<br>
-text:     Whenever this minion is moved for any reason, draw a card.
+text:     Whenever this minion changes location, draw a card.
+behavior: maybe Changed

 name:     Bamboozle<br>
 text:     Transform a nearby enemy minion into a 0⚔️/2❤️ Panddo.
 If it's already a Panddo, destroy it instead and draw to fill your hand.